 Our Academic Indicator for English Language Arts showed the All-student group performing at 80.2 points below standard and received a red status.
 This was not a significant change from the previous year.
 The only student group in the red was our socioeconomically disadvantaged.
-In the orange were our, and they increased by 15 points on average.
-Two groups in the orange were our students with disabilities, who increased by 3.2 points, and our Hispanic students, who grew by 34.4 points.
+Two groups in the orange were our students with disabilities, who increased by 34.4 points, and our Hispanic students, who grew by 3.2 points.
 Our African American, American Indian, Asian, Filipino, White, English learners, LTELs, foster youth, homeless, and all other student groups did not have enough students for a status to be calculated.